 If you are not familiar, using these types of equipment, do not worry we will provide you a chance to prove that you can do it, one day Rock Climbing course contain almost all necessary things to know about using the types of equipment before you go for peak climbing.
-Most of the climbing will be involved walking roped together, including the glacial crossings.
+Chulu East Peak Climbing mostly consists of walking roped together, including the glacial crossings.
 You should be very fit and have good experience of climbing.
 You will enjoy the view across the Annapurna, Gangapurna, Tilicho and Manaslu.
 Chulu east peak was first ascended in 1955by a German expedition via northeast ridge.
 The climb is technically straightforward but you should be familiar with the use of your equipment.
 It can create some difficulties to new climbers.
 The climbers attempting Chulu East must be familiar with the use of climbing equipment.

 Very few Maps accurately mark the four Chulu peaks but the altitudes give away their locations.
 The east peaks are accessed from the same base camp but are quite different mountains.
 Chulu East is quite a different proposition requiring much more commitment and alpine experience.
 From the colon the glaciated ridge you have to descend and cross a broken glacier then climb steep scree slopes to gain a relatively straightforward but high ridge.
 Setting up a second high camp (camp 1) is a necessity.

 Upon your arrival to the airport, you will be greeted by the Great Nepal representative who will escort you to your respective hotel in Kathmandu.
 After settling in and exploring the streets of Thamel, we can visit Kathmandu durbar square (basantapur) with your appointed trekking guide which help you create communicative environment for trek ahead.
 Overnight at hotel.